ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

       in.
 Is this desirable from a privacy perspective?
 If not, it might be simpler to drop the timestamp altogether and have the agg init request specify the batch window instead.]

+  The indicated query type MUST match the task's query type.
+Otherwise, the Helper MUST abort with error "queryMismatch".

 * The sequence of report shares to aggregate.
 The `encrypted_input_share` field of the report share is the `HpkeCiphertext` whose index in